Tengwar Handbook

 {{ {hyarmen} }} hyarmen | {{ {hwesta-sindarinwa} }} hwesta Sindarinwa | {{ {yanta} }} yanta | {{ {uure} }} úrë |

-The diacritics are called tehta (Quenya “marking”).
+The diacritics are called tehtar (Quenya “marking”).
 They represent vowels, consonant doubling and nasal sounds.

 The tehtar are usually drawn on top of the tengwa following them.

-In this example, the tehta `C /a/ is drawn above the tengwa 1 /t/.
+In this example with the word "cat", the tehta `C /a/ is drawn above the tengwa 1 /t/.

-For languages whose word frequently end in a vowel such as Quenya, Spanish or French, the vowels are drawn on top of the consonant preceding them.
+For languages whose words frequently end in a vowel, such as Quenya or Spanish, the vowels are drawn on top of the consonant preceding them.

 Punctuation